cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ## Conclusion

-Becoming a skillful negotiator takes practice, but this section will help prepare you to prepare for the process.
+Becoming a skillful negotiator takes practice, but this section will help prepare you for the process.
 The main point I want to make is this: if you find yourself in a position where one of your job responsibilities is to negotiate with vendors for e-resources (or for anything else), then come back to these sources of information and spend additional time studying them.